 What are RJ45 cables?
 RJ45, short for Registered Jack 45, cables and connectors must meet a host of IEEE, ANSI, TIA and ASTM standards.
 What do the standards for RJ45 cables mandate?
 What standards apply to RJ45 cables?

 RJ45 Connector and Cable Architecture

-RJ45 cables are used in category 5 (cat 5) cables and category 5e (category 5 enhanced) cables.
+RJ45 cables are used in category 5 (cat 5) cables and category 5e (short for category 5 enhanced) cables.
 Cat5 and cat5e cables are twisted pair of copper cables containing 8 copper wires in 4 twisted pairs.

 Cat5 cables are used to carry digital signals such as local area network internet connections and video signals.
 RJ45 connectors are installed at the end of category 5 and 5e cables to create computer network and signal carrying lines.
 RJ45 cables typically have an 8 position 8 contact (8P8C) connectors on the end.